explore

 after a little food, you have several excellent options for getting those steps in. the top of mt. philo at mt. philo state park has incredible views of the champlain valley and adirondack mountains. you can hike up the well-maintained trails and earn your view or drive up to the top and walk out to one of the very best overlook sites around.

-if you prefer history and architecture to hiking in nature then head on over to shelburne museum – the largest art and history museum in northern new england. walk the 45-acres and explore the 22 gardens and dozens of historic buildings such as the round barn, general store, carousel, and the 220-foot sidewheel steamboat ticonderoga. shelburne farms is also not to be missed. if you do not have time or energy to do the long walk down to the stunning gothic barn or lakeside inn, just ask the kiosk at the entrance for a visitors pass and you can drive on down. even if you only have 20 minutes – don’t miss this memorable spot. lastly, before leaving shelburne, if you want to visit a quintessential general store then you are in the right town. pop into the shelburne general store for knick-knacks, candy snacks and souvenirs galore.
+if you prefer history and architecture to hiking in nature then head on over to shelburne museum – the largest art and history museum in northern new england (we have coupons for discounted admission, just come and ask us!). walk the 45-acres and explore the 22 gardens and dozens of historic buildings such as the round barn, general store, carousel, and the 220-foot sidewheel steamboat ticonderoga. shelburne farms is also not to be missed. if you do not have time or energy to do the long walk down to the stunning gothic barn or lakeside inn, just ask the kiosk at the entrance for a visitors pass and you can drive on down. even if you only have 20 minutes – don’t miss this memorable spot. lastly, before leaving shelburne, if you want to visit a quintessential general store then you are in the right town. pop into the shelburne general store for knick-knacks, candy snacks and souvenirs galore.

 time to head back down route 7 toward vergennes making sure to pull over at cookie love to sample their maple creemee. don’t overthink it – just do it – get a “baby” size and be on your way. there are a couple wonderful lake side parks and hikes you can choose from as you drive south on rt.
 7 from shelburne. kingsland bay and button bay state parks are both wonderful spots for a picnic, a walk or just a little waterside relaxing. both have their benefits but we think kingsland bay is a bit nicer overall.